 The university’s first priority is to provide our students with a world-class education that equips them to face a variety of challenges across disciplines.
 Innovative teaching fuels this central mission by continually employing new methods of teaching, developing new teaching approaches, enriching and reinventing curricula, and creating new programs.
 Academic convergence through leading-edge research, creativity in the arts, and new forms of clinical care and professional practice drive this curricular innovation.

-To advance these efforts, the Provost is pleased to introduce a new Interdisciplinary Teaching Grant program to fund teaching grants that support interdisciplinary curriculum development through team-teaching and other teaching models that utilize expertise across the disciplines, the arts, and the professions.
+To advance these efforts, the Provost is pleased to introduce the Interdisciplinary Teaching Grant program to fund teaching grants that support interdisciplinary curriculum development through team-teaching and other teaching models that utilize expertise across the disciplines, the arts, and the professions.

 With these grants, we aim to better serve: